Feodor struts onto the stage of theology like a peacock with borrowed feathers, parading ignorance as insight:

 “Mary is not just full of grace or blessing.
 She was the recipient (passive) of a command, (imperative) completed action (perfect) that was permanent.
 She is always fully‑graced, fully‑blessed one.”

 This conclusion is based on a grammatical error.
 Gabriel is not issuing a command.
 He is describing Mary’s state.
-The participle indicates she has received grace, but it does not establish eternal sinlessness or perpetual fullness of grace.
+The participle indicates that she has received grace, but it does not establish eternal sinlessness or perpetual fullness of grace.
 The Latin Vulgate’s gratia plena (“full of grace”) is interpretive, not a strict translation.
 The Greek supports “favored one,” not the doctrine of perpetual grace.
 The theological leap from participle to eternal ontological status is unwarranted.

 “Because Mary, by faith, humility, and in righteousness, agreed with God to bear God.
 She is the faithful Theotokos.”